icenet-ai/icenet-pipeline/README.md

     mydemo_north forecast a_forecast test_dates.north.csv
 ```

+### Other helper commands

+The following commands are illustrative of various workflows built on top of,
+or alongside, the workflow described above.
+These are useful to use
+independently or to base your own workflows on.

+#### run_forecast_plots.sh

+This leverages the IceNet plotting functionality to analyse the specified
+forecasts.

+#### run_prediction.sh

+This wraps up the preparation of data and running of predictions against
+pre-trained networks.
+This contrasts to the use of the test set to run
+predictions that was [demonstrated previously][3].

 ## Implementing and changing environments

 The point of having a repository like this is to facilitate easy integration